dhocker/wx_vlc_player/README.md

 ## Running the App <a id="running-the-app"></a>
 ### As a macOS App
 The current version of wxVLCPlayer.app can be found in the releases section (as a zip file).
-Download the zip file for your machine's architecture, unzip it and run the wxVLCPlayer.app file.
+Download the zip file for your machine's architecture, unzip it and move wxVLCPlayer.app to the /Users/your-user-name/Applications folder.
+Then, run the wxVLCPlayer.app.
 You will have to go through the gatekeeper hurdles to get it to run.

 ### From Source
 #### Requirements